5-Stage Reverse Osmosis System by Tier1

 1. If RO systems discard the "Brine" water and contaminants, does that mean it wastes water?

 RO Systems are designed to self clean and flush away impurities during its Osmotic process.
 This will drain a portion of the water.
 That does mean that there is a material amount of water discarded during this process.
 However, this is not a constant process.
 Once your faucet is shut off, or your tank is full, no additional water will be discarded.
 Water will only be drained from the process while the RO system itself is producing clean water to either feed a faucet, or store in its holding tank.
 Depending on your water usage, this could increase your daily water usage by up to 9 gallons a day for very active users.

 2. If RO systems remove minerals, and mineral consumption is essential to health, does that mean I am reducing my mineral intake?
 If so, will there be negative side effects?

-This is a complicated question but simply put, Yes, RO systems remove minerals.
-But, No, there will not be any negative side effects.
+This is a complicated question but simply put, yes, RO systems remove minerals.
+However, there will not be any negative side effects.
 This is because the minerals found in water are not easily digestible.
 The minerals usually found in water are inorganic and are very difficult for one's body to process.
-The minerals found in food are primarily inorganic and much easier to consume.
+The minerals found in food are primarily organic and much easier to consume.
 This means that the minerals removed by RO filtration are not a true source of nutrients for the drinker.
 That portion of our required nutrition should come from our food.
 RO water is clean and pure and will aid in hydration, which is water's primary purpose in the human diet.

 |Used In Brands||Tier1|